PEER SUPPORT PROGRAM

 What Happens Next?

 The physician and peer supporter can make arrangements to speak on the phone or meet in person.
-This may be a one time event or periodically as needed.
-If the physician says no support is needed, they will be offered a basic information and resource sheet but no further contact is required.
+This is usually a one time event or with an occasional follow-up.
+All contacted physicians are offered a basic information and resource sheet.

 What is the Role of the Peer Supporter?